British Club (Bangkok): Location and facilities

 The British Club is situated off Surawong Road, with its main entrance served by Soi Si Lom 18, an alleyway branching off the parallel Si Lom Road.

 The original clubhouse, which continues to serve as the main building, was built in 1910 to designs by an unknown, probably British, architect.
 It is a two-storey masonry building, in the Georgian style, with an arched portico entryway and stucco-decorated classical pediment marking the centre of its symmetrical façade.
 The building was damaged during World War II, requiring extensive repairs, and the interior has been several times renovated.
 The building received the ASA Architectural Conservation Award in 2006, and is listed as an unregistered ancient monument by the Fine Arts Department.
 It is among several historic buildings in Bang Rak District, and neighbours the neoclassical Neilson Hays Library.

 The club offers sporting facilities, including swimming pools, tennis and squash courts, cricket practice nets, a fitness centre, and a multi-purpose court used for hockey, five-a-side football and indoor-rules cricket.
 Snooker, pool and darts are available at the indoor bars.
 The club also features restaurants, lounge areas, and function rooms available for business and social events.
+There are four restaurants altogether.
+The Sala is located next to the main pool and overlooking the tennis courts.
+Upstairs from that is the Jubilee Bar open from 11am with last orders at 11.30pm.
+There is also Sails next to the kids pool and play area and lastly The Churchill Bar for adults - no kids allowed.
+As of June 2026, they have updated their menu with a mix of British, Indian and Thai food.
 There is also a kids area with playground, pool and kids activities on the weekends.
 It has over 400 reciprocal clubs in 60 countries.

 The British Club is closely oriented towards the British community in Thailand, and has ties with several community organizations, who are allowed regular use of the club grounds.
 The club was one of the original co-organizers of a charity fair, first held at the club in 1948, which was the precursor to the annual Ploenchit Fair, held at the British Embassy since 1957.
 With the relocation of the war memorial from the embassy in 2019, the club now also serves as the site of the embassy's annual Remembrance Day service.